 Life is a generative sequencer player based on John Conway’s famous “Game of Life” cellular automaton.
 Its versatile architecture makes it suitable for a variety of applications, such as drum sequencer, melodic sequencer or arpeggiator.

 The central display with its 32x32 dot matrix is where the game is played.
 Create a seed cell configuration, then press play and watch the cells evolve.
-As they move across the dot matrix, they trigger the output channels and generate notes.
+As they move across the dot matrix, they trigger the output channels and generate notes and modulation signals via the CV output jacks.

 Once you have something playing, there are several options to modify the sequence.
-First, you can morph the dot matrix using the x, y and z controls (which can be randomized).
-Second, you can customize the notes assigned to each channel, set a trigger probability and velocity with some amount of velocity variation.
-Third, you have control over the sequencer parameters, including the number of steps, the step offset, the rate, the amount of swing, the density of the notes produced and the overall trigger probability.
+First, you can morph the dot matrix using the x, y and z controls which can be randomized or modulated via CV signals.
+Second, you can customize the notes and CV assigned to each channel, set a trigger probability and velocity with some amount of velocity or CV variation.
+Third, you have control over the sequencer parameters, including the number of steps, the step offset, the rate, the amount of swing, the density of the notes and CV produced and the overall trigger probability.

 All these parameters can be stored inside 8 Variations with instant recall of your settings.